Calendar

 Sat

-Contra Dance – The Hat Band with Rich Goss @ Gatton Hall, First Congregational Church
+Contra Dance – Coriolis with Noah Grunzweig @ Gatton Hall, First Congregational Church

-Contra dance is returning to a regular schedule in Corvallis this fall!
+Contra dance is back to the regular schedule in Corvallis!
 The dance will start at 7:00 PM with a newcomer’s lesson and community meetup, helpful for all dancers.
 Following the lesson will be dancing from 7:30 PM to 10:30 PM.
 No partner necessary.
 Dance calling and role terms will be Larks & Robins.
 The cost is $12 – $20 sliding scale.

 Because of the Covid-19 situation:

-All attendees must provide an email address for COVID exposure notifications and sign waivers for the Corvallis Folklore Society and the First Congregational UCC (our dance hall) before their first dance of the 2023-24 season.
-Please read the waivers here before you arrive in order to speed up the check-in process at the door.
+All attendees must sign a waiver for the First Congregational UCC (our dance hall) before their first dance of the 2024-25 season.
+Please read the waiver here before you arrive in order to speed up the check-in process at the door.

 Thank you for helping to keep our dance community safely dancing!
 For more information on attendance requirements and other precautions, please see our current COVID-19 policy here, to be further updated soon.